A hospital pharmacy is licensed to operate in or for a hospital, providing pharmacy services to patients who are admitted to the hospital.

 - Business Licence Requirements for Pharmacy Licence

-Upon approval of phase 1 of the new hospital pharmacy application process by the College, an email notification will be sent to the pharmacy manager for scheduling an on-site hospital pharmacy pre-opening review within 20 business days prior to the opening date.
+Upon approval of phase 1 of the new hospital pharmacy application process by the College, an email notification will be sent to the pharmacy manager to schedule an on-site hospital pharmacy pre-opening review within 20 business days prior to the opening date.

 The College will also notify Health Insurance BC (HIBC) of the Ministry of Health who will then initiate their processes for PharmaNet installation and PharmaCare provider enrollment (if required).